Harry Haenigsen: Penny

 Haenigsen's Jive's Like That: Being the Life and Times of Our Bill was published by Procyon Press in 1947, and there were several Penny collections in 1953 and 1954, published by Prentice-Hall and Simon and Schuster.
 In 1956, Haenigsen was a contributor to the Famous Artists Cartoon Course.

 The prolific cartoonist Bill Hoest was Haenigsen's assistant on Penny.
 After an injury from a 1965 traffic accident kept Haenigsen away from the drawing board, Hoest took over most of the work, although Haenigsen still supervised and signed each Penny strip.
 Haenigsen was also the director of the Bucks County Playhouse and the Playhouse Inn in New Hope, Pennsylvania.

-With the death of Bobby Haenigsen in a 1968 car crash, Harry Haenigsen lost interest in his comic strip.
+With the death of Bobby Haenigsen in a 1968 car accident, Harry Haenigsen lost interest in his comic strip.
 In 1970, when Hoest left to start his own strip, My Son John, for the Chicago Tribune New York News Syndicate, Haenigsen chose to end Penny and retired.

 He married Ellen A. Hall in 1977.
 In 1981, he was director of the first Lambertville Art Shad Festival, and that same year he published a shad cookbook.
 He also contributed a recipe to The Cartoonist Cookbook (1966).

 A founding member of the National Cartoonists Society, Haenigsen was also a member of the Society of Illustrators, the Philadelphia Academy of Fine Arts, the Museum of Modern Art, the New York City Club and the New York City Coffee House.

 In 1969, he was named to Who's Who in America, Volume 35.
-He died in 1990 at the Warminster General Hospital in Warminster, Pennsylvania.
+He died on May 29, 1991 at the Warminster General Hospital in Warminster, Pennsylvania.